 - Smoking: Smoking is a common cause of fires in the home, particularly if cigarettes are not properly extinguished.

-- Heating sources: Heating sources such as furnaces, space heaters, and fireplaces can also cause fires if they are not properly maintained or used.
+- Heating sources: Improper maintenance or use of heating sources like furnaces, space heaters, and fireplaces can also cause fires.

 - Natural causes: Natural fires such as lightning strikes, wildfires, and drier conditions can also start extreme fires.